Correct Technique For Extending or Retracting Flaps on the 737-800

 When the airspeed reaches V2+15 or above or matches the Flap Manoeuvring Speed bug, and the Speed Trend Vector shows a positive arrow display, the first flaps retraction can occur (flaps 5 to flaps 1).
 When the airspeed matches the position of flaps 1, the flaps can be retracted to the UP position.

-• Be aware that the flaps do not retract instantly; depending upon the flap detente, the time it takes for the flaps to retract can be a few seconds.
+• Be aware that the flaps do not retract instantly; depending upon the flap setting, the time it takes for the flaps to retract can be a few seconds.
 This should be taken into consideration, especially during a higher flap takeoff such as a flaps 25 takeoff.

 Recommendations (Transition From Hand Flying To Automated Flight)